 The devotees gather in the central courtyard of the temple, and soon after that, it turns into a battleground literally.
 Men pour buckets full of colored water on the women, while the women get back at the men in a rather aggressive manner by thrashing them and ripping off their clothes.
 Pretty interesting, isn’t it?

 Warrior Holi, Anandpur Sahib -Punjab

 Let’s take a look at the Sikh traditions during Holi.
-The Hola Moholla is celebrated in parts of Punjab in a unique unorthodox manner.
-Along with tossing colours, they also believe in showing their physical agility and strength by men.
-This showcase occurs in the form of various competitions like wrestling, arts, mock sword fights, acrobatic military exercises and turban tying.
+The Hola Mohalla is celebrated in parts of Punjab in a unique unorthodox manner.
+Along with tossing colors, they also believe in showing their physical agility and strength by men.
+This showcase occurs in the form of various competitions like wrestling, arts, mock sword fights, acrobatic military exercises, and turban tying.

 Celebrate the victory of good over evil in one of these offbeat, unconventional ways.
-The entire team of Plan the Unplanned wishing each one of you a happy and prosperous holi filled with joy, colour, and happiness!
+The entire team of Plan the Unplanned wishing each one of you a happy and prosperous Holi filled with joy, color, and happiness!